 Back of oak pew, Zion Lutheran Church, whorls and nicks still prominent from the saw-cut made in 1858.
 The pews were re-used in the later church, built in 1898.
 (Information courtesy of Dick Giessler.)

-Rough-surface fragments of stove leaning against rock foundation of tobacco barn.
+Rough-surface fragments of stove, with raised design, tilted against rock foundation of tobacco barn.
 Location: flood plain of “Nameless Creek,” which flows into Goose Creek.
 Photo by Fred First, 2014.